vipulnaik/diet-exercise-health/notes/health-profile.md

 I do need to go outdoors.
 See [2023-09-19 onward air quality issues](2023-09-19-onward-air-quality-issues.md) for an example of such an incident.

+### No smoking, alcohol, or recreational drugs

+#### Smoking

+I have never smoked or used other nicotine-based products.

+I have not been exposed to any significant amount of secondhand or thirdhand smoke.
+I haven't been indoors with somebody smoke for the past several years as of 2023, and have only briefly passed by or trailed people smoking outdoors occasionally.

+#### Alcohol

+I do not consume any alcoholic beverages, and have never consumed alcoholic beverages in a significant amount.
+I have sipped small amounts of alcoholic beverages to get a sense of how they taste and smell.

+Cough syrup that I consumed (and mostly didn't like) as a child did contain a nontrivial amount of alcohol.

+#### Recreational drugs

+I have not personally tried, or been in a closed room with other people trying, recreational drugs.

 ## Diet